-Remember, the size of the motor is a key contributor to why KitchenAid mixers are so expensive.
+Remember, KitchenAid mixer motor sizes are a key contributor to why KitchenAid mixers are so expensive.
 It’s pretty simple really, more power equals more money!

 The KitchenAid Artisan has the least powerful motor of all the KitchenAid mixers.
 The motor strength is enough to handle the mixing and blending of around 1½ pounds (680g) of flour.

-On the other end, you have the 8-quart Commercial mixer model with 1.3 horsepower.
+On the other end, the biggest KitchenAid mixer, the 8-quart Commercial mixer model, has 1.3 horsepower.
 That is one powerful motor!

 Will you be using it to make the infrequent cake, small loaf of bread, cream butter, or whisk eggs for meringues?

 A smaller KitchenAid mixer like the 3.5-quart Mini or the 4.3-quart Classic comes with less powerful motors.
 These appliances are perfect for couples or families that do the occasional baking.

 Do you plan to use the stand mixer for kneading bread, cookies, or pasta dough?